karthikeyan777/SkipAd/README.md

 # SkipAd
-Skip the Ad in Youtube when the SkipAd button is shown
+Skip the Ad in Youtube only for the staring ads.

 ### Steps
  Just add the extension to your chrome and it will work fine.